Kratom Guides

 Be patient and wait for the effects to accumulate and start showing up in your body.
 Stop immediately if you experience any adverse reactions.

-Do Your Research
+4. Do Your Research

 Millions of users are sharing their experiences and recommendations online.
 Read about it and also read what the experts have to say.
 It’s still a divisive topic, so you will have to make up your mind.

-Always Order From Reputable Vendors
+5. Always Order from Reputable Vendors

 One of the most dangerous aspects of kratom use is adulteration from unethical vendors.
 There have been numerous accounts of companies adding prescription opiates or other substances to kratom powder to make it feel stronger.

 Key Takeaways: Is Kratom As Deadly As It’s Made Out to Be?
+No

-Deaths where kratom has been found in the body, are rare and in most (if not all) cases, the cause is linked to other substances that were also present in the body.
+Deaths where kratom has been found in the body are rare, and in most (if not all) cases, the cause is linked to other substances that were also present in the body.

 Kratom’s use as an alternative to opioids and in the treatment of opioid addiction is often the cause of the popular misconception that the plant has the same addictive and potentially fatal properties as common narcotics.